krystouf/trip/README.md

-#TRIP SORTER by CHristophe Hammami
+#TRIP SORTER by Christophe Hammami

 ### How to execute the code